 The College is committed to the philosophy that no student should be denied an opportunity to pursue postsecondary education due to a lack of financial resources.
 In support of this philosophy, it offers a variety of financial aid programs for students who qualify.
 Such aid is funded through federal and state agencies, local civic and service clubs, individual donors, and the Eastern Shore Community College Foundation.
-The College renders assistance to as many students as possible in the form of grants, employment, local scholarships and short-term loans.
+The College renders assistance to as many students as possible in the form of grants, employment, and local scholarships.